fxstubbe/CUTRUN-nf/README.md

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

-First, prepare a samplesheet with your input data that looks as follows:
+First, prepare a samplesheet where each row represents a sequenced library.
+It should look as follow:

 `samplesheet.csv`: